 Americans love to eat with their fingers, and so did our ancestors.
 The fork wasn't even invented until the Renaissance and didn't catch on in England until much later.
 Spoons were mostly used to serve food and soup was sipped from the bowl rather than lifted to the lips with a spoon.
 If a spoon was used, it was more likely to be made of horn or wood than metal.
 People stabbed and cut their food with a personal eating dagger and picked up their food with their fingers.
 They put their large linen napkins over their shoulders to wipe their fingers and chins or they used the tablecloth.
 Wherever people ate, they covered the tables with tablecloths even when they went on picnics.
 Of course they didn't have paper plates on those picnics but they did have disposable dishes.
 They were called trenchers and were made of large slices of heavy bread.
 They could be eaten with the meal or given to the poor.
 That's much better than clogging our landfills with styrofoam and polystyrene.
 Eventually trenchers disappeared as silver, gold, and pottery plates became fashionable but the tasty bread that soaked up gravy was still on the plate in the form of sops, or as we now call it, stuffing, a very popular side dish.
 Speaking of side dishes, they didn't use a little plate on the side for their bread, they set it right on the tablecloth.
 That may explain why they always used tablecloths.
 Bowls and saucers were used for sauce (go figure) and they loved to dip meat and bread in sauces.
 The cooks prepared many different kinds from meat gravies, to sweet and sour glazes, to creamy and spicy sauces.
 In fact, in wealthy manors they had one cook whose sole job was to make sauces.

-The most common drinking vessel was a small tazine about the size of teacup without a handle.
+The most common drinking vessel was a small tazine about the size of a teacup without a handle.
 Larger, handle-less tumblers made from wood or pottery were also common.
 The wealthy owned glass drinking goblets, but they were too delicate for everyday use.
 They prefered gold and silver goblets.
 Metal or clay mugs, steins, and flagons (very large mugs) were a little less common and it looks like they were only used for drinking beer and ale.
 They also made mugs called "jacks" from boiled leather and bottles from goat stomachs.
 These lightweight botas were easy to carry.
-Flaskes made of unglazed pottery could be soaked in water which cooled the contents as the water evaporated.
-They had small rings of clay attached to each side so you could add a rope and wear it slung over your shoulder.
-Some small cups with similar rings have been found.
-At first they look like teacups with tiny handles too small for a finger.
-It is believed that they were hung around the neck.
-Cans and canteens were small wooden barrels that could be carried on a strap over the shoulder.
+Flaskes made of unglazed pottery could be soaked in water to cool the contents as the water evaporated.
+These bottles had small rings of clay attached to each side for adding a strap to sling over the shoulder.
+Archeologists have found small cups with similar rings that look like teacups with handles too small for any finger.
+They were probably worn hanging from a string around the neck.
+Cans and canteens were not made of metal, but were small wooden barrels that could be carried on a strap over the shoulder.

 Quantity of food and availabilty